TripCreighton/Java-SteamAPI/README.md

 # Java-SteamAPI
-An API for getting information from steam using Java, with no external libraries!
+An API for getting information from steam using Java, using native java!

 ##How to use
 Instantiate the class, then add it to your project.
 When it's added import the SteamAPI.java file into your project by using "import steam.SteamAPI;"